Threat modeling

 Stages

 1. Scoping & DFD — system description and key assets, a scope check, then data-flow-diagram construction: the agent extracts components, data flows, trust zones, and assets, validates the graph with create_dfd, and shows you the rendered Mermaid diagram for review before analysis starts.
-Architecture diagrams and design docs go in via register_document.
+On Team and Company, architecture diagrams and design docs go in via register_document; on Free, Solo and Premium, you describe the system in the conversation instead.

-2. Document collection — supporting evidence: existing security controls, network diagrams, IAM policies.
+2. Document collection (Team+) — supporting evidence: existing security controls, network diagrams, IAM policies.
+Runs on Free, Solo and Premium skip this stage and work from the described system.

 3. STRIDE analysis — one dispatch step that fans out six STRIDE-category specialists (Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, Elevation of Privilege) over the reviewed DFD — in parallel where the client supports subagents, sequentially elsewhere — and merges their threat lists into one register with a coverage matrix.